commercetools/commercetools-sync-java/docs/usage/IMPORTANT_USAGE_TIPS.md

 # Important Usage Tips

-#### `SphereClient` Creation
+#### Customized `SphereClient` Creation
-It is an important responsibility of the user of the library to instantiate a `sphereClient` that does the following:
+When creating a customized `SphereClient` the following remarks should be considered:

-- Limits the number of concurrent requests done to CTP.
+- Limit the number of concurrent requests done to CTP.
 This can be done by decorating the `sphereClient` with [QueueSphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/QueueSphereClientDecorator.html)

-- Retries on 5xx errors with a retry strategy.
+- Retry on 5xx errors with a retry strategy.
 This can be achieved by decorating the `sphereClient` with the [RetrySphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/RetrySphereClientDecorator.html)

 If you have no special requirements on the sphere client creation, then you can use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.